stuartlynne/racedb_qlmux/README.md

 There is no need to have the domain pointing to the server running the containers, although that can be done if you want to use the domain name to access the server from the Internet.

-## Containers Created

-- postgresql - the database server used by RaceDB
-- racedb - the RaceDB web server and application
-- qlmux_proxy - a proxy to allow RaceDB
-    - to send labels to Brother Label printers
-    - connect to a discovered Impinj RFID reader to read and write tags
-- traefik - a reverse proxy to allow access to the RaceDB web interface using *https*

-The postgresql and racedb containers are based on the official postgresql and racedb images.
-The racedb container has a private image built from the official image that adds the *qllabels* script.

-The qlmux_proxy container is built from a private image that extends the python alpine image with the tools and libraries necessary to support the *qlmux_proxy* application.

-The traefik container is built from the official traefik image.
-It is configured to use a DNS challenge to obtain certificates from LetsEncrypt.
-See the README.md in the *traefik* directory for details.

 ## Background RFID